 Proof-of-concept

 Numerous technical challenges associated with the journey preparation tool have already been addressed through initial research and development conducted by our team at Swinburne University.
-With a focus on the concourse area of Flinders Street Station (Metro Trains approved), we have captured ambisonic sound and video recordings (of 1 minute each) from 17 locations throughout the station.
+With a focus on the concourse area of Flinders Street Station (Metro Trains approved), we have captured Ambisonic sound and video recordings (1 minute each) from 17 locations throughout the station.
 As shown in Attachment 1, these locations were chosen to provide a regular grid across the concourse and onto one of the platforms, allowing a user to virtually navigate between recording locations as they progress through the environment.
-Using these ambisonic sound and video recordings, two proof-of-concept systems have been developed, which together, have allowed us to overcome all the necessary technical components for our proposed journey preparation system.
+Using these Ambisonic sound and video recordings, two proof-of-concept systems have been developed, which together, have allowed us to identify all the necessary technical components for our proposed journey preparation system.
 These are detailed in our supplementary information and summarised here.

 1. A web-based application, designed to overcome technical challenges associated with 360 sound encoding, provides a voice-command driven exploration tool for the Flinders Street Concourse area.
-For this, the ambisonic sound capsule has been encoded in 360 video using Facebook 360 Encoder and deployed in Youtube, allowing users to explore the sound scape using either mouse, or through head-rotation when wearing VR headset such as Google cardboard or Oculus Rift.
+For this, the Ambisonic sound capsule has been encoded in 360 video using Facebook 360 Encoder and deployed in YouTube, allowing users to explore the sound scape using either mouse, or through head-rotation when wearing a virtual reality headset such as Google cardboard or Oculus Rift.
 While not our target platform for deployment, this web-based prototype proves the feasibility of online access to our system using existing cloud-based services.

 2. A smart phone application, being our primary target platform, has also been developed using the same sounds and video recorded data, allowing users to interact with the recorded soundscapes through rotations of the phone.
 The app prototype also allows users to query landmarks or environmental conditions in the direction they are currently facing.
-Further development will bring in open data portals to deliver location relavant information as a voice-over.
+Further development will incorporate open data portals to deliver location relevant information as a voice-over.

 Evidence of utilisation/uptake of this tech

 The proposed aims of this project have been directly derived from key findings listed in the City of Melbourne’s 2015 Accessibility Report (Riordan & Potter, 2015).
-While it is well understood that user needs are highly diverse with respect to assistive aids, the design of the proposed assistive technology aims to facilitate a multitude of user preferences and needs.
-In particular, the proposed journey planner directly addresses the most widely stated concern among people with low vision or blindness around familiarity and high cognitive load during navigation.
+While it is well understood that user needs for assistive aids are highly diverse, the proposed assistive technology aims to facilitate a multitude of user preferences and needs.
+In particular, the proposed journey planner directly addresses the most widely stated concern among people with low vision or blindness that high cognitive load during navigation is eased by familiarity.
 Notably, a recent study of Guide Dog users in Victoria also indicated that 92% travel with a mobile phone, and many seek tech solutions to mobility problems as an adjunct to the dog’s skills (Deverell & Meyer, 2016)

 Our team

-We are an established multi-disciplinary team within Swinburne focussed on the development and evaluation of mobility and navigation assisting technologies for people with low vision or blindness.
-Our technical team includes expertise in software development and artificial intelligence, 3D ambisonic audio recording and augmentation, augmented reality, all with a track record for delivering outcome-focussed research and development outcomes for assistive technologies.
-Our technical expertise is complimented also by expertise in disability research, orientation and mobility training, mental health and statistics.
+Our established multi-disciplinary team within Swinburne delivers outcome-focussed research and development of assistive technologies, targeting mobility and navigation for people with low vision or blindness.
+Our technical team includes expertise in software development and artificial intelligence, acoustics and hearing sciences, 3D Ambisonic audio recording and augmentation, and augmented reality.
+Our technical team is complimented by additional expertise in disability research, orientation and mobility training, mental health and statistics.